rkrage/pg_party/README.md

 SomeListRecord.partitions
 ```

-Retrieve ActiveRecord model class scoped to a child partition:
+For both _range and list_ partitioned models, retrieve ActiveRecord model scoped to individual partition:

 ```ruby
 SomeRangeRecord.in_partition(:some_range_records_partition_name)